-Chandler’s Blessing makes USHL roster, Air Force choice
+Chandler’s Blessing cracks USHL roster, commits to Air Force

 Guy Blessing honed his game growing up in the Arizona youth ranks and then last year in prep school in the Chicago area.